jpleger/atklite/README.md

 # atklite

+(Warning: this is old software, circa 2013 and needs to be updated to use more recent libraries)

 atklite is a library intended to help easily determine identifiable attributes about files under investigation.
 With a simple usage syntax, the following information can be determined by calling applications:

 - MD5 hash
 - SHA-1 hash